Last Updated on March 21, 2022

-The Las Vegas Natural History Museum is one of the most popular museum venues in Vegas.
-It’s the place where you can learn about dinosaurs, mummies, African safari’s, native geology, and more all in one spot.
+The Las Vegas Natural History Museum is one of the most popular museums in Vegas.
+It’s the place where you can learn about dinosaurs, mummies, African safari, native geology, and more all in one spot.
 Since 1991, the museum has been dedicated to enriching the lives of locals and tourists to the area with exhibits that educate, fascinate, and entertain.

 Las Vegas Natural History Exhibits

 Marine Life Gallery

 The Marine Life Gallery is the perfect place for anyone with a fascination for all things aquatic.
 The museum features a 3,000-gallon tank that’s the home of real sharks and stingrays.
 Watch as they float gracefully through the water, along with many other captivating aquatic creatures.
 To add to the experience, realistic, lifesize replicas of marine animals, including sharks, hang from above and along the exhibit walls.

 The Treasures of Egypt is one of the most popular attractions at the Vegas Natural History Museum.
 Children and adults will enjoy exploring Ancient Egypt’s life through a tour of recreated artifacts and lifesize, realistic replicas, including the entrance into the tomb of King Tut.